64hann/DApp/README.md

 To transfer the token from one to another, the ```transferToken(address payable  from, uint256 tokenId)``` can be called, which transfers the NFT from from to the caller of the function.
 In order for this function to execute properly, the caller must input the correct amount of gwei.
+The token will be transferred from from to the caller of the function, and from receives the payment.